berachain/docs/apps/core/content/developers/contracts/honey-factory-reader.md

 ### previewHoneyToRedeem

-Preview the amount of Honey required to redeem an exact amount of target ERC20 asset.
+Preview the amount of Honey required to redeem an exact amount of the target stablecoin collateral asset.

 ```solidity
 function previewHoneyToRedeem(